Tiiide/ds_apr2024_hw_1_excel/README.md

 Homework for Module 1 - Excel

 This assignment was designed to have us look at a data set of crowdfunding campaigns for analysis and conclusions.

+I used pivot tables, pivot charts, and excel formula.